Q&A About the Note Business: How it Works, Returns and More

-The Note Industry comprises the purchases, selling, and the brokering of privately held notes by the investors and sellers.
-It renders good returns to the investors and is quite beneficial for long term investments.
+The Note Industry comprises the purchases, selling, and brokering of privately held notes by investors and sellers.
+It renders good returns to the investors and is quite beneficial for long-term investments.

-2. Why isn’t there a note buyer office?
+2. Why isn't there a note buyer's office?

 The people involved in selling and buying notes, like the note holder and the note broker, work from home, and there is rarely any need for the broker to meet the note holder.
 Therefore, there is no need for any excess expenditure to establish an office for the same.